vtex/affiliates/docs/README.md

  }
 ```

 > ℹ️ _The Affiliates app can export several theme blocks when added as a dependency.
-There are some that are responsible for creating several different pages on the storefront, like `affiliate`, `affiliate-profile` and `affiliate-form`, and there are several functionality blocks that will be used within these pages context aswell, we will show more about them on the advanced section._
+There are some that are responsible for creating several different pages on the storefront, like `affiliate`, `affiliate-profile` and `affiliate-form`, and there are several functionality blocks that will be used within these pages context as well, we will show more about them on the advanced section._

 3. After installing the app, the main pages will be available with a default layout, you can access them by `/affiliates/:slug` and `/affiliates/profile/:slug`